scharlau/shopping_django_with_behave/README.md

 As behave makes use of selenium to drive the browser, you need to put the relevant driver library in place on your system. at https://selenium-python.readthedocs.io/installation.html#drivers Pick the one you want to start with and download it.

-Then put the binary at driver/chromedriver, gecko, or other driver in your app, as you see in the repo.
-Add it to the 'driver' folder mentione further below.
+Then put the binary at repo_root/features/driver/chromedriver, gecko, or other driver in your app, as you see in the repo.
+Add it to the 'driver' folder mentioned further below.

 #### Mac OS options for Behave
 If you're on a Mac, then you will need to remove the chrome driver from quarantine with the command